How to make the most of your data in a post-Google Universal Analytics world

 UA focused on tracking visitors to your website through cookies and sessions.
 GA4 has a different data model.
 So, some metrics and dimensions may not be available or may look different in your analytics dashboard.

-For example, many firms track Bounce Rate metrics; the percentage of people who visit one page on your website and then exit your site from that same page is considered a bounce.
+For example, many firms tracked Bounce Rate metrics; the percentage of people who visit one page on your website and then exit your site from that same page is considered a bounce.
 What that metric doesn’t tell you is if they engaged with that page.

 In GA4, the bounce rate metric is replaced by engaged sessions.
 Engaged sessions tell you how many people went to a specific page, what percentage of people were engaging, and what actions they took while on the page.
 If you customize your engaged sessions, it can tell you who stayed on your site for more than 10 seconds and what actions they took – from how far someone scrolls down a page, to discovering where your website traffic is coming from.
 This capability, and many others, allow you to better understand what content interests your visitors.
 Digital analytics experts can help you translate those into actionable insights to deepen relationships or gain qualified leads.